Beer Hall Putsch: Putschists

 Scheubner-Richter was walking arm-in-arm with Hitler during the putsch; he was shot in the lungs and died instantly.
 He brought Hitler down and dislocated Hitler's shoulder when he fell.
 He was the only significant Nazi leader to die during the putsch.
 Of all the party members who died in the putsch, Hitler claimed Scheubner-Richter to be the only "irreplaceable loss".

 According to Ernst Röhm, Martin Faust and Theodor Casella, both members of the armed militia organisation Reichskriegsflagge, were shot down accidentally in a burst of machine gun fire during the occupation of the War Ministry as the result of a misunderstanding with II/Infantry Regiment 19.

+Also honoured as a martyr in Mein Kampf was Karl Kuhn (born 26 July 1897), a head waiter from Heilbronn.
+Allegedly he took part in the putsch as a member of the Freikorps Oberland, and was fatally shot by the police.
+In reality, Kuhn was an innocent bystander.
+He was working as a waiter in a nearby restaurant when he stepped outside to watch, after which he was killed in the crossfire.